dbough/vagrant-ghost/README.md

 Notes
 -----

-- If you don't want Ghost to automatically start when you bring vagrant up, comment out the following in `bootstrap.sh`: `screen -S ghost -m -d sudo npm start`
+- Ghost will automatically start via an INIT job.
+You can `sudo service ghost stop`, `sudo service ghost restart` and `sudo service ghost start` it from the vagrant box shell (`vagrant ssh`).
+- You can view ghost logs in the shared folder.
+Locally = `vagrant-ghost/shared/ghost.log`, Vagrant = `/home/vagrant/shared/ghost.log`
-- You can change the version of Ghost used by updating the following in `bootstrap.sh`:  `VERSION=0.3.2`
+- You can choose the version of Ghost to download and run by changing `VERSION` on line 8 of `boostrap.sh` (this has only been tested with `0.3.2`).
 - If you don't have the precise32 box on your machine, it will automatically be downloaded.
 This can take a few minutes the first time it runs.

 Author